So why is Public Enemy’s Apocalypse 91… The Enemy Strikes Back on this best 1,000 albums ever thing?

 * Don’t forget to check out Chuck D’s outstanding solo album, Autobiography of Mistachuck, #867 of best 1,000 albums ever.

 Track #4 is “Can’t Truss It,” which is my favorite Public Enemy song of all.
-It boasts an exquisite horn sample, a hypnotic whine that blares wonderfully throughout as Chuck D packs rhyme after killer rhyme into every pocket of the mid-tempo beat.
+It boasts an exquisite horn loop and a hypnotic whine that blares wonderfully throughout as Chuck D packs rhyme after killer rhyme into every pocket of the mid-tempo beat.
 And let’s not forget our guy Flavor Flav, who forms the ideal presence and sidekick to Chuck D.

-And speaking of Mr. Flav, he makes everything and more of taking lead mic on, “I Don’t Wanna Be Called Yo N—,”* which is Track #5.
+And speaking of Mr. Flav, he makes everything and more of taking lead mic on “I Don’t Wanna Be Called Yo N—-,” which is Track #5.

 Arizona voted for Joe Biden for president in 2020 and currently has one Democratic and one former Democrat/current Independent Senator.
 And while Arizona has produced honorable conservatives – John McCain most notably – it is also the land of flatly racist politicians such as Joe Arpaio.